-Google Workspace and Microsoft 365 are the two most popular cloud-based suites of collaborative business productivity applications on the market.
-The best-known applications within these suites are email, calendars, documents, spreadsheets, presentations, and cloud storage.
+Google Workspace (formerly G Suite) and Microsoft 365 are the two most popular cloud-based collaborative business productivity suites.

-Google and Microsoft continue to add their own flavors of additional components to their respective suites.
+Google and Microsoft continue adding new tools and components to their suites.

-For example, Google Workspace includes Forms, Drawings, My Maps, Chat, Sites, and Google Meet.
+For example, Google Workspace includes Drawings, My Maps, Chat, and Sites.
 Google Jamboard and Google Voice are paid extras.

-Microsoft 365 plans variously include Lists, Forms, Visio, Bookings, and Microsoft Teams.
+Certain Microsoft 365 plans include Bookings, Planner, Lists, and Access.

 Google Meet and Microsoft Teams are both robust video conferencing applications.